Colleges of the University of Oxford: Colleges

 The oldest colleges are University College, Balliol, and Merton, established between 1249 and 1264, although there is some dispute over the exact order and precisely when each began taking students.
 The fourth oldest college is Exeter, founded in 1314, and the fifth is Oriel, founded in 1326.

 Women's colleges

 Women entered the university in 1879, with the opening of Lady Margaret Hall and Somerville College, becoming members of the University (and thus eligible to receive degrees) in 1920.
 Other women's colleges before integration were St Anne's, St Hilda's and St Hugh's.
 In 1974 the first men's colleges to admit women were Brasenose, Hertford, Jesus, St Catherine's and Wadham.
-By 2008 all colleges had become co-residential, although one of the Permanent Private Halls, St Benet's Hall, did not start to admit postgraduate women until Michaelmas term 2014 and women undergraduates until Michaelmas 2016.
+By 2008 all colleges had become mixed, although one of the Permanent Private Halls, St Benet's Hall, did not start to admit postgraduate women until Michaelmas term 2014 and women undergraduates until Michaelmas 2016.

 Postgraduate and mature colleges

-Some colleges, such as Kellogg, Linacre, Nuffield, St Antony's, St Cross and Wolfson only admit postgraduate students.
+Some colleges, such as Green Templeton, Kellogg, Linacre, Nuffield, Reuben, St Antony's, St Cross and Wolfson, admit only postgraduate students.
 All Souls admits only fellows.
-Harris Manchester is intended for "mature students" with a minimum age of 21.
-The newest college of the University, Reuben College, was established in 2019 as graduate-only, enrolling its first students in 2021 using the premises of the Radcliffe Science Library.
+Harris Manchester admits only "mature students" with a minimum age of 21.